JustCh3cco-19/python-neural-network/README.md

 # python-basic-nn
-A basic Neural Network written in Python
+A Neural Network written in Python